 1. Fiction is one way we prepare ourselves for such changes.
 Fiction allows us to imagine ‘what would happen if…’ before we pull the trigger, and allows us to refine our approaches based on possible outcomes (Asimov’s Laws of Robotics are a great example of this, as they seem so iron-clad, but he himself showed many possible ways around them in his writings).

 2. I think we’re doing an overall great job iterating, truth be told.
 As humans.
 Collectively, looking at the big picture, and despite all the horrible stuff that’s occurred as a byproduct or direct result of our biological, technological, and social evolution, we’re moving forward.
 Learning from our mistakes.
-It may not look like it sometimes (because it’s more profitable to sell panic than peace, and because the more we learn, the more details we see, and the more flaws we’re capable of seeing in our own development), but that’s how it looks from my standpoint.
-That being said, I also think there’s little more terrifying than being stuck in an ever-present ‘now.’
+It may not seem like it sometimes (because it’s more profitable to sell panic than peace, and because the more we learn, the more details we see, and the more flaws we’re capable of seeing in our own development), but that’s how it looks from my standpoint.
+That said, I also think there’s little more terrifying than being stuck in an ever-present ‘now.’

 That would mean never changing beyond what we’re able to imagine based on our day-to-day activities.
 New social structures could never emerge, because they don’t jive with what we can imagine based on our experiences at the office and politics as normal.
 We can’t develop and produce solar roads, because then we’d have to change the laws, the production equipment, potentially the cars themselves, the energy grid; too many changes.
 No way, no how.

 I think, in many ways, any given ‘now’ is only as strong as its ability to help people see a potential ‘soon.’
 And though not everything printed and sold or projected on a screen somewhere is gold, there are a whole lot of ideas out there, floating around.
 Books, movies, TV shows, online content, video games, graphic novels/comic books, board games: we’re awash with interesting fiction.
-And though the primary goal for many of the people involved with a piece of fiction’s creation may be entertainment and industry, the byproduct is that we’re all capable of imagining so much more than folks a generation or two before us.
+And though the primary goal for many of the people involved with the creation of a piece of fiction may be entertainment and industry, the byproduct is that we’re all capable of imagining so much more than folks a generation or two before us.

 We’re capable of stepping outside ourselves and wondering, what if?
 And though such thoughts are pie-in-the-sky, they’re also what enable us to take large steps, understanding ahead of time a little about what may await us on the other side.